Shawn-Nichol/Cybersecurity_tools/Pathway/Cyber Defense/Attacktive Directory/Task 6 - Back to Basics.md

 Question
-What utility can we use to map remote SMB sahres?
+What utility can we use to map remote SMB shares?

 Answer: smbclient